 - Clarify information about your cycles.
 How long do they typically last?
 How regular are you?
 Are you able to estimate when you ovulate in the course of your cycle?

-o Consult professionals.
 Have you had an ultrasound to determine the likely due date?
-An ultrasound may be helpful in identifying the possible time of conception, however, there are variables that can impact the accuracy of this calculation as well.
+An ultrasound may be helpful in identifying the possible time of conception.
+However, there are variables that can impact the accuracy of this calculation as well.
 More information about that follows later in this article.

 A number of factors can make it difficult to determine precisely the time of conception.
-These include whether or not the woman has a regular 28-day cycle, and the fact that ovulation does not necessarily take place at the same time from month to month.
-After ovulation, the egg usually remains in the fallopian tube up to about 24 hours where it may be fertilized by a sperm.
+These include whether or not a woman has a regular 28-day cycle and the fact that ovulation does not necessarily take place at the same time from month to month.
+After ovulation, the egg usually remains in the fallopian tube for up to about 24 hours.
+There, it may be fertilized by a sperm.
 Sperm may remain in the body up to 3-5 days after intercourse.
 These variables contribute to the difficulty in pinpointing the exact time of conception for the purpose of establishing paternity.

-When trying to determine time of conception with an ultrasound, the age of the pregnancy is estimated by fetal measurements that are taken by the physician or sonographer.
-Since, however, a fetus may be larger or smaller than average, the measurements may not give a completely accurate conclusion.
+When trying to determine the time of conception with an ultrasound, the age of the pregnancy is estimated by fetal measurements that are taken by the physician or sonographer.
+Since a fetus may be larger or smaller than average, the measurements may not give a completely accurate conclusion.
 Additionally, based on when the ultrasound is done, date calculations can be off by as much as one to two weeks.
-The best accuracy in identifying the conception date will be from an ultrasound taken in the first trimester, from the 8th to the 14th week of gestation.
+The best accuracy in identifying the conception date is during the first trimester, from the 8th to the 14th week of gestation.
 The earlier the ultrasound, the more accurate will be the estimation.
 If the ultrasound is done later in the pregnancy, the calculation becomes less accurate.

 In light of all these variables and qualifications, it’s probably safest to say that the best possible calculations based on likely time of conception, or even by ultrasound, are often not a reliable method for identifying paternity.
 According to the American Pregnancy Association, “Due dates are not an accurate tool for determining conception since they also are only an estimation date (only 5% of women give birth on their due dates).
 If you are seeking the estimated date of conception for paternity reasons, and intercourse with two different partners took place within 10 days of each other, we strongly encourage that paternity testing be done; this testing can be done during pregnancy or after the baby is born.”*